Jennifer-Zhan/Websys_Labs/lab3/readme.md

 extra credit:

 We use web fonts to enhance the visual presentation, which are all provided by google.
 In addition, We don’t actually provide the version for the mobile phones.
 However, our website is ready for the two popular PC screen ratios, which is 16:9 and 4:3.
-We largely use percent to decorate the margin and padding, so they could be properly placed regardless of the screen ratios.
+We largely use percentage(%) to decorate the margin and padding, so they could be properly placed regardless of the screen ratios.
 We tested our website on Chrome, Edge, and Firefox.

 References: